skyfloogle/gm8x_fix/README.md

 functions will probably trigger an access violation.
 If this causes problems outside of multiplayer modes in any games, open an issue and I'll make a less janky solution.

+The scheduler patch overwrites some debug logging, but that shouldn't cause any issues.